MSc Communications and Information Engineering (H641)

 Receive comprehensive training in the essential elements of modern communication and information engineering

-The degree allows students to gain an understanding of the information-theoretic underpinnings alongside the physical-layer aspects of optical and radio transmission.
-You’ll cover developments in radio network architectures and deployment and have the opportunities to study digital multimedia storage and communication technologies, data analytics and data mining in terms of algorithms and goals in real-world problems.
-Cross-discipline options from the Department of Computer Science offer key insights into approaches for dealing with the explosion in data collected in modern society (‘big data’).
+You’ll cover developments in wireless network architectures and deployment (such as 4G/5G/6G communication systems) and have the opportunity to study digital multimedia storage and communication technologies, data analytics and data mining in terms of algorithms and goals in real-world problems.
+Cross-discipline options from the Department of Computer Science offer key insights into approaches for dealing with the explosion in data collected in modern society (‘Big Data’).

 The MSc degree (totalling 180 credits) comprises: